Tefik-Rudari/migration-tool-vue2-vue3/MIGRATION_RULES.md

 - Export modules as `export const moduleName = { namespaced: true, state, mutations, actions }`.

 ## API Response Patterns & Business Logic
-- Avoid `unknown`/`any` in API responses.
-Define types, e.g.: `type BookingResponse = { data: { data: BookingDTO } }`
+- Avoid `unknown`/`any` in API responses; type payloads based on observed shapes.
-- Many endpoints return `response.data.data` (array/object).
-Some search endpoints return deeper `response.data.data.data`.
-Match the observed shape per endpoint.
-- Preserve existing class model usage.
-If code constructs `new Booking(...)`, keep that pattern.
-- Prop mutation is allowed if the original code mutated nested props (e.g. `props.tyreHotel.lastTyreHotelWheelChange!.order!.booking = …`).
-- Emits: preserve event names exactly.
-For `v-model`, keep existing prop/event names.
+- Preserve existing domain helpers, models, and class usage; do not refactor business logic.
+- Keep prop/event names stable (especially for `v-model` pairs) to avoid breaking parents.
-- Router: use `useRouter()`.
-Preserve helper functions (`appendSitePrefix`, `isCurrentSiteId`).
+- Router: use `useRouter()`/`useRoute()` and maintain any existing navigation helpers.

 ## Scoped styles in Vue 3
 - When styling child components’ internal markup under `scoped` styles, use the Vue 3 deep selector: `:deep(.class)` or `::v-deep .class`.
 - Prefer targeting your own wrapper elements where possible to avoid deep selectors.
 Use deep only when necessary for Vuetify internals.

-## Types and IDs (project conventions)
+## Types and IDs
-- IDs and numeric fields can be `string | number`.
-Accept unions in props/state where appropriate and normalize (e.g., `parseFloat(String(v))`) only where arithmetic is needed.
+- Allow `string | number` unions where the existing code does so; normalize only when arithmetic is required.
-- Prefer `undefined` over `null` for optional props.
-Keep `null` in component state where current truthiness checks rely on it.
+- Prefer `undefined` over `null` for optional props unless `null` is relied on in existing logic.

 ## TypeScript hygiene for store modules
 - State factory must return a function, e.g. `const state = () => ({ foo: '' })`.